timdreier/lidar-camera/lidar_camera/README.md

 ## Setup
-ROS distribution: Melodic
+ROS distribution: Noetic
-Ubuntu: Ubuntu 18.04
+Ubuntu: Ubuntu 20.04

 Clone the package in your catkin workspace and build to resolve missing dependencies.